Towards Measuring the Traceability of Cryptocurrencies: Abstract

 \section{Abstract}

-{Cryptocurrencies aim to replicate physical cash in the digital realm while removing centralized middlemen.
+Cryptocurrencies aim to replicate physical cash in the digital realm while removing centralized and trusted intermediaries.
 Decentralization is achieved by the blockchain, a permanent public ledger that contains a record of every transaction.
-The public ledger ensures transparency, which enables public verifiability but harms fungibility and anonymity.
-Even though cryptocurrencies attracted millions of users in the last decade with their total market cap reaching approximately one trillion USD, their anonymity guarantees are poorly understood.
-Indeed, previous notions of privacy, anonymity, and fungibility for cryptocurrencies are either non-quantitative or inapplicable, e.g., computationally hard to measure.
-In this work, we put forward a formal framework to measure the fungibility and anonymity of cryptocurrencies, allowing us to quantitatively reason about the mixing characteristics of cryptocurrencies and the privacy-enhancing technologies built on top of them.
+The public ledger ensures transparency, which enables public verifiability but harms untraceability, fungibility, and anonymity.
+In the last decade, cryptocurrencies attracted millions of users, with their total market cap reaching approximately three trillion USD at its peak.
+However, their anonymity guarantees are poorly understood and plagued by widespread misbeliefs.
+Indeed, previous notions of privacy, anonymity, and traceability for cryptocurrencies are either non-quantitative or inapplicable, e.g., computationally hard to measure.

+In this work, we put forward a formal framework to measure the (un)traceability and anonymity of cryptocurrencies, allowing us to quantitatively reason about the mixing characteristics of cryptocurrencies and the privacy-enhancing technologies built on top of them.
 Our methods apply absorbing Markov chains combined with Shannon entropy.
-To the best of our knowledge, our work is the first to assess the fungibility of cryptocurrencies.
-Among other results, we find that in the studied one-week interval, the Bitcoin network, on average, provided comparable but quantifiably more fungibility than the Ethereum network. }
+To the best of our knowledge, our work provides the first practical, efficient, and probabilistic measure to assess the traceability of cryptocurrencies quantitatively, which also generalizes to entire cryptocurrency transaction graphs.
+We implement and extensively evaluate our proposed traceability measure on several cryptocurrency transaction graphs.
+Among other quantitative results, we find that in the studied one-week interval, the Bitcoin blockchain, on average, provided comparable but quantifiably more natural mixing than the Ethereum blockchain.